yanglei2021/belong-test/README.md

 2. Top 10 (most pedestrians) locations by month

-The last two questions are solved in a similar way
+The last two questions are solved in a similar way.

 For question 3, I have investigate the count for the last 5 years, and found that there is big drop from 2019 to 2020.
 I calculate the decline in the last 3 years as the count(2019) - average(count(2020-2022)).
 There could be other ways for this, but current ways can achieve the purpose.

 3. Which location has shown most decline due to lockdowns in last 3 years